Your vision will become clear only when you look inside your heart;

 San Pedro is used for healing as well as mystical purposes.
 Its energy opens up one’s channels, allowing one to connect deeply with oneself as well as the entire cosmos and other spiritual dimensions.

 By powerfully activating the heart chakra, this medicine allows one to connect with oneself and the cosmos through the heart instead of the mind.
 Greater acceptance, love and compassion towards oneself and others are often the results of working with this teacher.

 The price per ceremony per person is 95 U$ and includes the dinner served after the ceremony.

 Paz y Luz Bed & Breakfast

 Paz y Luz is a beautiful bed & breakfast located next door to the Ayaruna Center.
-As the name suggests it is a very peaceful place, which is why I recommend it as the place to stay at while working with me.
+As the name suggests it is a very peaceful place, which is why participants to our retreats lodge there.

 The owner, Diane Dunn, is a writer and healer.
 She hosts and leads a variety of workshops and gatherings designed to offer opportunities for healing, balance, restoration and transformation.

 She is available for individual Andean energy healing sessions to clear energy fields, release blockages, identify problem areas and restore inner balance.

 For participants to the mini retreats who prefer to lodge elsewhere, there are plenty of other choices in the town of Pisac for all budgets and plenty of availability at all times of the year.
 Those people not staying at Paz y Luz are welcome to stay overnight in the Ayahuasca Temple of the Ayaruna Center free of charge.

 Pisac is a small village about 40 minutes from the city of Cusco.
 It is nestled in the Sacred Valley of the Incas on the Urubamba river (shown in this picture), which runs north towards Machu Picchu and eventually ends in the Amazon jungle, becoming one of the main tributaries of the Amazon river.